aws-samples/shopfloor-connectivity/docs/core/certificate-configuration.md

 ---
 ### Format
-Format of the certificate file, can either be "Pem" or "Pkcs12".
+The Format property specifies the encoding format of the certificate file, accepting either "Pem" or "Pkcs12" as valid values.
+If this property is not explicitly set, the adapter will try to automatically determine the format based on the certificate file's extension.
+PEM files typically use extensions like .pem, while PKCS12 files commonly use extension  .pfx.

 **Type**: String